Kate Axford: 2023

 A hip injury caused her to retire from hockey and try competitive running, a sport she had competed in nine years earlier while at school.
 She joined Belgrave Harriers after being spotted by coaches at a 5 km race in Battersea Park.
 In April 2023, she won her first ever 5000m track race in a time of 15:48.79 at the Comeback 5000 event in Battersea.
 That year she also won the 3000m race on her Team England debut in Loughborough, again her debut over that distance.
+She placed eighth representing England at the Cross Italica in Seville in November 2023.

 2024

-She finished finished third in the 3000m at the UK Indoor Championships in Birmingham in February 2024, running a personal best 9:08.43.
+She finished third in the 3000m at the UK Indoor Championships in Birmingham in February 2024, running a personal best 9:08.43.
 In June 2024, she ran 15:19.40 to finish fourth in the 5000m at the 2024 British Athletics Championships in Manchester.

 In November 2024, she finished third at the Cardiff Cross Challenge, part of the World Athletics Cross Country Tour.
 Later that month, she won the senior women's title at the Liverpool Cross Challenge, which doubled up as the British trials for the European Cross Country Championship.

 She was selected for the British team for the 2024 European Cross Country Championships in Antalya, Turkey where she finished tenth overall to help the British team to win the silver medal in the team race.

-2025
+2025-present

-Axford ran the final leg as Belgrave Harriers won their third consecutive English Cross Country Association national relays title, with Axford ever-present across those victories.
+Axford ran the final leg in Mansfield as Belgrave Harriers won their third consecutive English Cross Country Association national relays title, with Axford ever-present across those victories.

+On 18 September 2026, Axford set a personal best of 4:26.96 in the mile run at Athlos in London.